luciangreen/luciancicd/README.md

 * Writeln and commands that don't produce checkable output are not kept unless they are in `keep1/1` in the `keep.pl` register.

-* The generated code currently loses formatting (newline, etc.).
+* The generated code currently loses formatting (extra newlines, etc.).
 Lucian CI/CD will print the code nicely later.

 * Increase N to a higher number in `fail_if_greater_than_n_changes1(N).` in `settings.pl` (or the `fail_if_greater_than_n_changes1 overrider` value in `luciancicdverify.pl` to N in `[Increase Max to,N]` in the log in tests) to improve performance.